 - Gender-Responsive SSR: What Does It Mean and What Are the Challenges For Its Implementation? - Folke Bernadotte Academy, 2016

-Mainstreaming Gender in the framework of the Juvenile Justice System Baseline Study in Albania (Swedish Mandate)
+Mainstreaming Gender in the framework of the Juvenile Justice System Baseline Study in Albania (Swedish Mandate), 2017

 ISSAT supported the baseline study of the Swedish Juvenile Justice programme in Albania in 2017.
 The methodology aimed to analyse the existing strengths and weaknesses of the legal framework, structures, capacity, and coordination systems governing the juvenile justice system.
-The case study on Albania evaluates ISSAT's commitment to gender equality, parity and mainstreaming in one of its mandates.
+The case study on Albania finds that

 Take a look at the Albania case study and find out how ISSAT addressed gender in composition of the mandate team, methodology design, flexibility of the design to incorporate gender, gender representation of key local stakeholders and a gendered lens in the evaluation of findings.